Purdue-CS193/lab-1-gmlee2920/index.md

 # Garrett Lee's First CS193 Lab

 ### Favorite Things
-- Learning an actual practical tool for computer science
+- Learning how to use github for computer science
 - Having class only once per week so my thursdays are nice

 ## Welcome to GitHub Pages